eclipse-openj9/openj9-omr/doc/Valgrind Memcheck API.md

  3. Adding new valgrind API: Valgrind already has the list of allocated objects, so it should be possible for it to find the objects in a range and also free them.
 Andrew Young has written a patch for this and it is in their mailing lists for review. https://sourceforge.net/p/valgrind/mailman/message/35996446/ .
 This works from the GC and also does not require to have specific addresses.
 This is best solution, but until it is merged in their code and a build is out, it will be a bit difficult to use.

  ## Usage

+ 1. To compile with valgrind API enabled, you have to use build option  `--enable-OMR_VALGRIND_MEMCHECK`.
+Valgrind documentation also recommends turning off optimizations
+ > If you are planning to use Memcheck: On rare occasions, compiler optimisations (at -O2 and above, and sometimes -O1) have been observed to generate code which fools Memcheck into wrongly reporting uninitialised value errors.

+So for given example, you can run `make -f run_configure.mk SPEC=linux_x86-64 OMRGLUE=./example/glue EXTRA_CONFIGURE_ARGS='--disable-optimized --enable-OMR_VALGRIND_MEMCHECK` to enable our valgrind preprocessor.

+After compiling OMR,